 - Low Maintenance: Besides their longevity and durability, slate roofs generally require low maintenance.
 It doesn’t support mold and mildew growth.

 - Very Costly: The cost of buying the materials and installing them on your roof is relatively high.
 Slates’ production cost is high, increasing the purchase price.

 - Incredibly Heavy: Since natural slates are typically stones, they are heavier than steel roofs.
 A square of slate roofing weighs around 800-1,000 pounds.

 Now that you understand the best alternatives for residential steel roofing, you need to find a reputable roofer to help you install the roof.
 As one of Texas’s best roofing contractors, we offer exceptional roofing installation services for residential properties.

-Contact Roof Master today to get affordable quotes on your next residential steel roofing project.
+Contact Roof Master today to get a free inspection on your next residential steel roofing project.